 The aggravating or mitigating factors considered are set forth in the ABA Standards For Imposing Lawyer Sanctions.
-The standards are an ABA publication and may be obtained from the American Bar Association.
+The Standards are an ABA publication and may be obtained from the American Bar Association.

-Section 9.0 of the standards set forth factors which after misconduct has been established, may be considered in deciding what sanction to impose:
+Section 9.0 of the standards sets forth factors which, after misconduct has been established, may be considered in deciding what sanction(s) to impose: